Leenie/ansible-universe/README.md

   * `tasks/main.yml`, performing the platform check and including any other YAML file in `tasks/`.
     Conditions to inclusions can be specified via the `include_when` attribute of the manifest.
   * `README.md`, gathering the role description, supported platforms and data on variables.

+In the above example, 2 warnings were raised.
+A syntax error was detected, let's fix it by removing the last dash in `tasks/nginx.yml`.
+The other warning says that we didn't describe one of our tasks, add a name attribute to fix it.
+Re-run **Ansible-universe**.

 Installation